wuestkamp/k8s-example-resource-monitoring/README.md

 ### Use resources
+Change the `i/k8s/deploy.yaml`.

-Exec into the running pod and make it use resources.
+Or exec into the running pod and make it use resources.

 ```
 # cpu